Danielhk832/Danielhk832/README.md

 - 💬 Ask me about **React, MaterialUI, Node, Express, or testing**

-- 👨‍💻 All of my projects are available at [danielhkish.com](danielhkish.com)
+- 👨‍💻 All of my projects are available at <a href="https://danielhkish.com" target="blank"> danielhkish.com </a>

 - 📫 How to reach me **dhkish@uh.edu** or message me on <a href="https://linkedin.com/in/daniel-kish90" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="daniel-kish90" height="20" width="30" /></a>